talorlik/INTPolybotServiceAWS/README.md

 6. The SG for the EC2s, `talo-public-sg` accepts Inbound traffic only from the ALB SG and Outbound to All.
 7. All EC2 machines have Public IP enabled for convenience only, for use with SSH.
 8. A `Secret Manager (SM)` which has two secrets in it: `talo/telegram/token` and `talo/sub-domain/certificate`.
-9. There are two `SQS Queues`, `talo-sqs-identity` and `talo-sqs-results` with which each of the EC2s can put messages into and pull messages from.
+9. There are two `SQS Queues`, `talo-sqs-identify` and `talo-sqs-results` with which each of the EC2s can put messages into and pull messages from.
 10. A `DynamoDB`, `talo-prediction-results` into which the Image Object Detection results are written and read from.
 11. An `S3 Bucket`, `talo-s3` which holds the images which are to be identified and then the resulted images.
 12. I've created an `IAM Role`, `talo-ec2-role` with an inline policy `talo-ec2-policy` which follows the `Least Privilege` principle and only grants the absolute necessary permissions to the EC2s.